 According to accounts, Tikas had been lured out to discuss a truce.
 He went to meet the head of the National Guard, Captain Karl Linderfeld, holding a white flag.
 The two met on the hill and talked for a while.

-Then eyewitnesses said that the officer hit Tikas in the head with the butt of his rifle.
+Then, eyewitnesses report that the officer hit Tikas in the head with the butt of his rifle.
 The rifle broke in two smashing Tikas’ skull.
 Men of the National Guard then shot Tikas’ lifeless body.

 The troops opened fire at the camp and a real battle ensued.
 As the strikers ran out of ammunition, they retreated from the camp into the surrounding countryside.
 Women and children, hiding from the bullets that strafed the camp, huddled in cellars that had been dug underneath their tents.
-In the evening the National Guard men soaked the tents in kerosene and set them on fire.
+In the evening, the National Guards soaked the tents in kerosene and set them on fire.

-In one cellar 11 children and 2 women were found burned and suffocated.
-In all, 25 people were killed during the Ludlow Massacre, 3 of whom were National Guard troops.
+In one cellar, eleven children and two women were found burned to death and suffocated.
+In all, 25 people were killed during the Ludlow Massacre, three of whom were National Guard troops.

-When the miners returned to their burned camp a few days later, they found Louis Tikas’ body.
-His funeral took place on April 27, with thousands of workers following the procession.
+When miners returned to their burned camp several days later, Louis Tikas’ body was discovered.
+His funeral took place on April 27th with thousands of workers following the procession.

-In retaliation for the massacre, miners attacked anti-union town officials, strikebreakers, and the mines, taking control of an area about 50 miles long and 5 miles wide.
-As many as 50 people died during the reaction to the Ludlow Massacre.
+In retaliation for the massacre, miners attacked anti-union town officials, strikebreakers, and the mines, taking control of an area about fifty miles long and five miles wide.
+There were as many as fifty casualties during the Ludlow Massacre.

 To avoid further escalation of violence, U.S. President Woodrow Wilson sent in federal troops to restore order.
 Unlike the National Guard, the federal troops were impartial and kept strikebreakers out of the coal mines.
 The strike ended on December 10, 1914.
 The heroic struggle of Ludlow miners won the UMWA 4,000 new members.

-The statue was built on the intiative of the Foundation of Hellenism of America, with the financial support of Greek Americans.
+The statue was built on the initiative of the Foundation of Hellenism of America with the financial support of Greek Americans.
 “The Greek immigrant Louis Tikas changed the course of American history and labor laws,” says the official Foundation of Hellenism of America website.

-The documentary “Palikari: Louis Tikas and the Ludlow Massacre” by director Nikos Ventouras and scriptwriter Lambrini Thoma released in 2014, tells the story of the brave Greek American who put a founding stone for better labor laws in the United States.
-Watch below:
+The documentary “Palikari: Louis Tikas and the Ludlow Massacre” by director Nikos Ventouras and scriptwriter Lambrini Thoma released in 2014 tells the story of the brave Greek American who played a vital role in the fight for improved U.S. labor laws.
+The documentary can be accessed below.